KatherineMichel/church-website-and-marketing-on-a-budget/national_united_methodist_church_case_study.md

 ![](google-maps-and-trends/google-trends-united-methodist-church-wichita-hutchinson.png)

-## Google Trends Graph for Phrases "methodist" "catholic" "presbyterian" "baptist"
+## Google Trends Graph for Phrases "united methodist" "catholic" "presbyterian" "baptist"

 Churches in general are struggling to stay relevant.
 This problem is not exclusive to the United Methodist Church.